Now that you know that credit reporting is coming to the ECCU – the countries where the EC Dollar is used – here’s what you need to do to benefit.

 If you are not satisfied with the decision of the credit bureau you may file an application for review with the Secretary of the Review Commission appointed by the Minister of Finance in your country, which will independently review your case and make a decision on the matter.

-The credit bureau – Creditinfo ECCU - is intended to operate in all ECCU territories – Anguilla, Antigua and Barbuda, the Commonwealth of Dominica, Grenada, Montserrat, Saint Christopher (St Kitts) and Nevis, Saint Lucia, and Saint Vincent and the Grenadines, with offices in each territory.
+The credit bureau – EveryData ECCU Limited - is headquartered in Antigua and Barbuda will operate in all of the other ECCB member countries: Anguilla, the Commonwealth of Dominica, Grenada, Montserrat, Saint Christopher (St Kitts) and Nevis, Saint Lucia, and Saint Vincent and the Grenadines.
 The credit bureau provides borrowers with copies of their credit reports and deals with queries that lenders or borrowers may have about their reports.